o11e11o/vrlin/README.md

-erm I just made it for myself n later decided to dump it here.
-Feel free to ask for help if it's not working for you

-Discord: asgrk

 ## what is this
 turns some input from your VR controllers into midi output, sent to the midi device of your choice.